joshfrench/om-wiki-fork/Tutorial.md

 `app-state` to be something else other than `Hello World!`.
 Save the file.
 Refresh your browser and you should see the new contents.

-That's pretty boring isn't it.
+That's pretty boring isn't it?
 Let's do some live coding instead.

 Type the key chord `Control-SPACE` to open up the command list.
 Start typing `Add Connection`, press enter to select it.
 In the list of